Background pattern

 Keep the vial in the outer packaging to protect it from light.

-Medicines should not be thrown down the drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medicines that you do not need.
-This way you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-6. Contents of the packaging and additional information
+6. Contents of the pack and other information

-XGEVA is a ready-to-use solution for injection.
+XGEVA is a solution for injection (injectable).

 Each pack contains one, three, or four single-use vials.

-Only some pack sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and manufacturer responsible for the batch release
+Marketing authorization holder and manufacturer

 Amgen Europe B.V.